10aded/Zig-WebGL-WASM-Examples/README.md

 The programs below illustrate examples of creating WebGL graphics almost entirely in Zig.
 Thes examples are based on the work of Scott Redig's [zig-javascript-bridge](https://github.com/scottredig/zig-javascript-bridge) repo, which enables javascript functions to be called from Zig without the need to write ANY javascript code to interface with the `.wasm` that the Zig compiler generates.
 (With Redig's repo, the Zig build process automatically generates the necessary functions in .js that translate the calls.

-Note: The actual examples look significantly better than the `.gifs` below... `.gifs` are just approximations!
+Note: The actual examples look significantly better than the `.gifs` below... the `.gifs` are just approximations!

 ## Building the examples